 HOME - The Organization was awarded grants by the County from its Housing Development Fund to be used to fund, in part, the Organization's development of 12 townhomes in its Prairie Green subdivision.
 These grants are funded through HOME Investment Partnerships Act Funds (HOME) from HUD.
 The Organization received HOME funds from the County as it incurred eligible costs.
 The Organization executed notes to the County when the HOME grant was executed with the County.
 The future homeowners then executed non-interest-bearing first mortgages to the Organization at the time they purchased the townhomes.
-The amount of the first mortgage was determined by the Organization such that, when considering real estate taxes and insurance, the required mortgage payment is affordable to the homeowner in accordance with the Organization's policies.
-The homeowners also executed a second mortgage to the Organization that equals the difference between (a) the market value of the townhome and (b) the sum of the sale price (which is the sum of the first mortgage and the down payment) not to exceed \$275,200.
+The amount of the first mortgage was determined by the Organization such that, when considering real estate taxes and insurance, the required mortgage payment is affordable to the homeowner in accordance with the Organization that equals the difference between (a) the fair value of the townhome and (b) the sum of the sale price (which is the sum of the first mortgage and the down payment) not to exceed \$275,200.
 The second mortgage is also non-interest-bearing and payable only if certain events occur in the future.